untoldengine/UntoldEngine/docs/API/GettingStarted.md

 convert to `.untold` before loading them in the engine.

 The `.untold` format is a binary container optimised for fast runtime parsing with no ModelIO dependency.
-It supports static meshes, PBR materials, texture references, transforms, and bounds.
-It does **not** support animation or skinning — animation clips continue to use `.usdz`.
+It supports runtime mesh data, PBR materials, texture references, transforms, bounds, and exported animation clips.

 ### Converting assets